Hebaabbas/sweet-tooth/README.md

 ### footer ; contact information
 This part is to offer the user multiple ways of contact incase any contact was wanted or needed to be made.
 ![image](https://raw.githubusercontent.com/Hebaabbas/sweet-tooth/main/contact.png)

+### Features Left to Implement
+None, i have implemented all the features i had planned to implement.